 TOTAL ELASTIC MODULI (kBar)There are a few caveats to this approach: most notably the plane wave cutoff needs to be sufficiently large to converge the stress tensor.
 This is usually only achieved if the default cutoff is increased by roughly 30 %, but it is strongly recommended to increase the cutoff systematically (e.g. in steps of 15 %), until full convergence is achieved.

-Mind: In some older versions, NSW (number of ionic steps) must be set to 1 in the INCAR file, since NSW=0 resets the IBRION tag to regardless of the value supplied in the INCAR file.
+Comments with respect to older releases: In some old releases, NSW (number of ionic steps) must be set to 1 in the INCAR file, since NSW=0 resets the IBRION tag to -1 regardless of the value supplied in the INCAR file.
+Furthermore, although VASP.4.6 supports IBRION=5-6, VASP.4.6 does not change the set of k-points automatically (often the displaced configurations require a different point grid).
+Hence, the finite differences routine might yield incorrect results in VASP.4.6.